2003-gourav/plasticX/docs/progress.md

 Have ended up improving the constant product ,multipllied one more factor to it to embed the memory and momentum characteristics to it.

 The price equation is approximated , and then an invariant is made kind of reverse ething but that was the only way to do it.

+## 26/3/2026

+Few INVARIANTS tried for meme trading endlessly , earned astronomical fees , no liquidity protection , slippage one million percent.
+The Meme Market Maker is working .